 It’s usually hard to change a habit because the behavior has become easy and automatic.
-The opposite is true, too: new behaviors can be hard because your brain’s basal ganglia, (the “autopilot” part), hasn’t taken over this behavior yet.3 Simplifying new behaviors helps you integrate them into your autopilot routines.
+The opposite is true, too: New behaviors can be hard because your brain’s basal ganglia, the “autopilot” part, hasn’t taken over this behavior yet.
+Simplifying new behaviors helps you integrate them into your autopilot routines.

 Habits often form because they satisfy short-term impulses, the way chewing on your nails might immediately calm your nerves.
-But short-term desires often have long-term consequences, like nasty, splintered, chewed up fingers.
-Focusing long term while trying to change some habits will help you remember why you’re investing the effort.
+But short-term desires often have long-term consequences, such as nasty, splintered, chewed-up fingers.
+Focusing long term while trying to change some habits will help you remember why you’re investing in the effort.

 Research has shown that what you’ve done before is a strong indicator of what you’ll do next.
 This means established habits are hard to break.
-But the good news is, if you keep at it, your new behaviors will turn into habits, too.4 Persistence works — at first it might be painful to get up at 5am for that jog, but soon it will be second nature.
+But if you keep at it, your new behaviors will turn into habits, too.
+Persistence works — at first it might be painful to get up at 5 a.m. for that jog, but soon it will be second nature.

 Let’s check back in with Mike.
-He gave it another go with all these tips in mind.
+He gave it another go with these tips in mind.
 This time, he tossed the chips and replaced them with veggies; when his brain craved salty, fried potatoes, it found carrots instead.
-He promised himself that when he had the urge to kill some time on his cell phone, he’d disrupt the urge by picking up To Kill a Mockingbird instead (and if you look at his list, he’s killed two birds with one stone).
+He promised himself that when he was tempted to spend too much time on his cell phone, he’d disrupt the urge by picking up a book instead.